 When I look at the above view of the June border, I want to add more early-blooming plants.
 Especially white flowers.
 I also want to cover all the soil which means adding more ground covers and shorter plants along the edge of the lawn.

-I was happy with the daisies in this part-shade border.
-I took a couple of existing clumps and divided them to place along both sides of the border.
+I was happy with the daisies in this border.
+I took a couple existing clumps and divided them.
+I placed them along both sides of the border.
 They bloomed all season.
-When I look at the July border above, I think I will benefit from adding additional clumps of dailies and more white blooming flowers.
+I think I will benefit from adding additional clumps of dailies and more white blooming flowers.
 Especially on the right side of the garden.

-I struggled with a very destructive groundhog all season.
+I struggled with a destructive groundhog all season.
 It ate all of the cosmos I planted and a bunch of other plants intended for the left side of the border.
 The photo above shows me exactly where I need more plants.

 I’m amazed at how many blooms I still see at the end of October.
 I think white variegated hosta and Lamium ‘White Nancy’ will make this border light up at the end of the season.